1999AZZAR/Autonomous_Mobile_Manipulator/docs/hardware/RASPBERRY_PI_PINOUTS.md

 ## Ready for Implementation

-This pinout configuration provides a complete hardware interface for the LKS Robot Project.
+This pinout configuration provides a complete hardware interface for the Autonomous Mobile Manipulator.
 All sensors and actuators referenced in the ROS2 code and N8N workflows are properly mapped to Raspberry Pi GPIO pins.

 **The robot is now ready for physical assembly and testing!**